NicoPampe/SimpleMessagingApp/README.md

 # SimpleMessagingApp
-A simple messaging app to let 2 hardcoded users chat with one another.
+A simple messaging app to let two, hardcoded peer connections users chat with one another.

 To see this in action:
 1. `npm i`